Percival Vega Gull: Design and development

 Built by Percival Aircraft of Gravesend and Luton (after 1936 when Percival Aircraft became a Limited Company), the 'K-Series' Vega Gull was a development of their earlier 'D-Series' Gull.
 The main changes from the earlier design were the provision of a fourth seat, dual controls and flaps.
 The fuselage was widened and the wingspan increased.
 Increases in drag were compensated for by reducing parasitic drag from exterior fittings such as hinges and actuation horns.
-This work was largely attributable to the arrival at Percivals of the talented aircraft designer Arthur Bage.
-Thus, the Vega Gull was very nearly as fast as the more svelte Gull Six.
+This work was largely attributable to the arrival at Percivals of the draughtsman Arthur Bage.
+Thus, the Vega Gull was very nearly as fast as the slimmer Gull Six.
 Payload, range and utility were all much improved.
 The prototype G-AEAB first flew from Gravesend in November 1935.

 The Vega Gull retained the de Havilland Gipsy Six air-cooled inline engine introduced in the D.3 Gull Six of 1934.
 Most examples were fitted with the optional DH Gipsy Six Series II engine in conjunction with the DH-PD30 VP airscrew.
 The final Mk II examples were fitted with a curved windscreen (the earlier examples had a multi-faceted windscreen of flat panels) similar in appearance to the early marks of the Proctor.